Blake Shelton Says Gwen Stefani’s ‘Pretty Special’ Kids Helped Him Discover Instinct He Didn’t Know Was In Him

 “It just feels like it gets stronger all the time, you know? ” Blake said.
 “It’s crazy.”

 Blake Shelton and Gwen Stefani are not just a superstar couple madly in love with each other.
 The two are also busy with their respective careers.
-Blake has a new album out called Texoma Shore, which is another reason why Shelton is in cloud nine right now.
-Texoma Shore is headed for success as it recently reached No. 1 in Billboard’s Top 200 Albums.
+Blake has a new album out called Texoma Shore, which is another reason why Shelton is on cloud nine right now.
+Texoma Shore is headed for success as it recently reached No. 1 on Billboard’s Top 200 Albums.
 This is Blake’s sixth album to receive that distinction.

-Blake Shelton and Gwen Stefani have also joined forces for a song in the latter’s Christmas album, “You Make It Feel Like Christmas.”
+Blake Shelton and Gwen Stefani have also joined forces for a song on the latter’s Christmas album, “You Make It Feel Like Christmas.”
 Gwen will have a Christmas special on Dec.
-12, 9 p.m. and the two will likely perform their song live.
+12, 9 p.m., and the two will likely perform their song live.

 [Featured Image by Kevin Winter/Getty Images]